archetype-themes/plugin-theme-component/README.md

   Develop using theme components

 FLAG DESCRIPTIONS
-  -l, --locales-path=<path-or-github-url>  Path to your locales data

-    The path to your locales data should point to a GitHub URL or a local path.
-This defaults to Archetype Themes' publicly shared locales database.

   -s, --[no-]setup-files  Copy Setup Files

     Installs component setup files in your dev theme to allow component exploration in an isolated environment.